Oliver-RC/collection-of-crafts/README.md

    - Type git clone, and then paste the URL you copied earlier.
    - Press enter to create your local clone.
  ### Updates and Push to Hosting
-   - Any updates to the code will need to be saved and pushed to the master branch.
+   - Any updates to the code will need to be commited and pushed to the master branch.
 This will automatically update the hosted site.

 ## Credits
  ### Content